b3nn3tt/vulnsight/README.md

 findings --format csv > findings.csv
 ```

-This provides structured data for Excel or other analysis workflows.
+This is intended for Excel, pivot tables, and other analysis workflows.
 Scan-level findings CSV includes `validation_status`.

 ## 6. Design Principles